-I am an Assistant Professor in the Department of Government at Suffolk University.
-I received my Ph.D. at the Department of Government at Harvard University in 2014.
-My curriculum vitae can be downloaded here.
+I am an Assistant Professor in the Department of Political Science and Legal Studies at Suffolk University in Boston.
+I received my Ph.D. from the Department of Government at Harvard University in 2014.
+My curriculum vitae is here.

-I am a fellow at the Institute for Quantitative Social Science at Harvard University.
+I am affiliated with the Institute for Quantitative Social Science and the Center for American Political Studies at Harvard University.
 Previously, I was a postdoctoral fellow in the Democracy Program at the Brennan Center for Justice at NYU School of Law and a visiting scholar at the Juan March Institute.